University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic09/05-globs.md

 #### Begins-with, ends-with, or contains globs

-If you remember *way back* to [fortnight 5 in COMP 1002], you learned about a program named `grep` that could be used to filter lines from a file based on a pattern that you provided.
+If you remember *way back* to [filtering lines from large text files][Filter lines from large text files], you learned about a program named `grep` that could be used to filter lines from a file based on a pattern that you provided.
 The patterns that you gave to `grep` *also* use the `*` symbol to indicate "anything", but we saw that you could put the `*` anywhere within a string.

 We can do the same thing with globs!